Braves vs. Dodgers Player Props Betting Odds

 Acuna Stats

-- Acuna has picked up at least one hit in three straight games.
-During his last five outings he is hitting .333 with a double, a home run, a walk and five RBI.
+- Acuna hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is hitting .435 with a double, two home runs, two walks and nine RBI.

 Acuna Recent Games